Best Keto Pumpkin Bread Recipe (Quick & Easy)

 More Keto Pumpkin Recipes You’ll Love

 ****This recipe has been revised since this video was published.
-It used to make two small loaves, but since most people only have a standard-sized loaf pan, I have since altered the ingredients.
+It used to make two small loaves, but since most people only have a standard-sized loaf pan, I have since altered the recipe.

 keto pumpkin bread sliced on a white plate